eemonn/eemonn.github.io/README.md

 ### **Why is Markdown better than a word processor?**

 Markdown is secure compared to word processor because markdown is more readable and has more structured output.
-Markdown is very easy to learn, Since it is a plaintext editor you can use any editor you want.
+Markdown is very easy to learn, Since it is a plaintext editor you can use any editor you want to edit it.
 The benefit it provides over a word processor is that due to Markdown's structure and syntax, it can easily be rendered and processed by computers and other programs.
+Also, mardown is fast, easy to format without having to take your hands off the keyboard.

 ### **Why is my resume not showing up?**

-It sometimes take time to show the github pages .So if the resume does not show up right away, check back in after a few minutes. sometimes when you change the theme that does not applied right away, it may take several minutes to process the task.
-You can wait for the few minutes for the show up.
+It sometimes take time to show the github pages .So if the resume does not show up right away, check back in after a few minutes. sometimes when you change the theme it does not applied right away, it may take several minutes for showing up.
+So, you can wait few minutes for the showing up the resume.
 If then also it's not showing properly just close the current github tab and reopen github in another tab.
 It will solve this prolem then.
 In addition to that do the following steps properly

 - The repository is named `<YourUsername>.github.io` where `<YourUsername>` is your `GitHub username`
 - mardown resume must be named `index.md` and your resume is published in github pages under `Settings`.